smani6/100DaysCodingChallenge/log.md

 **Thoughts:**
 Sometimes, when something appears to be causing you a lot of problems, this is a sign that you are approaching the solution the wrong way and need to think again.
 This was the case with adding a new note, after some thought and trial and error, I realized that I should create a blank note and then select and edit it rather than try to pass data and navigation around.

+### Day 12: January 14th, 2017

+**Today's Progress**: The Change log
+- Due to system issues I did not get to code today, but everything is ready to continue tomorrow.

+**Thoughts:**

+### Day 13: January 15th, 2017

+**Today's Progress**: The Change log
+- Refactored segue code yet again for the adding of a note.

+**Thoughts:**
+I confess to being tired of trying to solve my segue \<\> viewController issues.
+I think I am going to have to make a test project to do nothing but study UINavigationController and segue code.

 [1]:	https://github.com/GrfxGuru/CodeNotesForiOS